Aldgate: The gate

-While he was a customs official, from 1374 until 1386, Geoffrey Chaucer occupied apartments above the gate, where he wrote some of his poems.
+While he was a customs official, from 1374 until 1386 - including the period of the Great Rising, Geoffrey Chaucer occupied apartments above the gate, where he wrote some of his poems.
 London's aldermen had first conceived of renting unneeded space over the City gates earlier in the century.
 Although keenly sought after due to their location, the rooms "were built for military occupancy and remained rough-hewn [and] nonprivate".
 Chaucer likely occupied the single tower on the south end of the gate.
 A 1585 sketch of Aldgate's north tower reveals an interior room of approximately 16 by 14 foot; its southern sibling probably had similar dimensions.
 The space would have been "cramped, cold, rudimentary in its sanitary arrangements, and (perhaps most seriously in the case of a writer) ill lit, even at midday".

 In his Survey of London (1598), John Stow wrote that Aldgate "hath had two pair of gates, though now but one; the hooks remaineth yet.
 Also there hath been two portcullisses; the one of them remaineth, the other wanteth, but the place of letting down is manifest".

+The gate was removed in 1761 in order to improve traffic flow.
+The historical and cultural significance of the gate led local antiquarian Ebenezer Mussell to buy the gates stones (or some of them) and also the reliefs.
+The materials were used to extend his home at Bethnal Green.
+The reliefs were prominently displayed and the house renamed Aldgate House.
+The house was in turn cleared to make way for development between 1807 and 1811.
+The site, on what is now known as Victoria Park Square has since been redeveloped again, and is now the site of the 'Church of our Lady of the Assumption'.